aditya-deo/spendwell/README.md

 - 📊 Add straight from your account statements
 - 🔎 Filter and search your expenses
 - 💾 Data stored locally with SQLite (your data stays with you)
-- ⚡ Clean and lightweight U
+- ⚡ Clean and lightweight UI

 ---